verg87/glamm/README.md

     ```bash
     npm start
     ```
-    This command will compile the TypeScript code and run the example in `compiler.js`.
+    This command will compile the TypeScript code and run the `compiler.js`.